Playboy Bunny: Origins

-The original Playboy Bunny costume was designed by the mother of Ilse Taurins, who was a Latvian émigrée.
+The original Playboy Bunny costume was designed by the mother of Ilse Taurins (Ilze Tauriņa in Latvian), who was a Latvian émigrée.
 At the time, Taurins was dating one of the Playboy Club co-founders, Victor Lownes III.

 Taurins had suggested a costume modeled after the Playboy Magazine trademark, either a rabbit or bunny, and she had her seamstress mother make a costume prototype.
 The prototype was reviewed at a meeting attended by Playboy Club co-founders Hugh Hefner, Victor Lownes and Arnold Morton, as well as frequent Playboy illustrator LeRoy Neiman.

 The outfits were initially not received well by the co-founders, but Hefner advised that it could work once changes were made.
 The initial costume looked similar to a one piece swimsuit, with a white yarn puff tail and a headband with bunny ears, and Hefner suggested cutting the leg higher on the hip to expose more of the leg, and sharpening the v-shape of the costume.
 His suggested modifications were in an attempt to make the costumes more visually appealing, and the tightly laced corsets added to the feminine appeal, cinching in the Bunny's waist by at least two inches.
 This redesign of the bunny costume tied in directly with the need for a show-girl type of costume, achieving this look with an addition of bow ties, collars and a fluffy cottontail.

 For mass production, the costume was manufactured for the Playboy Clubs by the Chicago-based Kabo Corset Company, and was based upon a "merry widow" style of corset within their line.